 If you’re still wary, there are plenty of additional things you can do to ease your mind.

 Even with all the preventative measures, there is still a slight chance that something will go awry.
 In the off chance that you find yourself near or within hazardous circumstances, regardless of where you are, there are things you can do to help yourself out of them.

 Every place you go will have its own social protocols.
-There will be different styles of dress, mannerisms, gestures and behaviors.
+There will be different styles of dress, mannerisms, gestures, and behaviors.
 Something that may seem completely fine at home is bound to be disrespectful or inappropriate in other parts of the world so it’s best to have a good idea of the local ways.

-Men can be very forward in different parts of the world so don’t expect to just walk by unnoticed whole time, and try not to take offense with every foreign compliment.
+Men can be very forward in different parts of the world so don’t expect to just walk by unnoticed the whole time, and try not to take offense to every foreign compliment.
 That being said, be confident and don’t feel bad about turning them away.
 Below are a few generalizations to give you an idea of what you may encounter.

-A smile or eye contact as an invitation to come over, chat you up, and be very persistent.
+A smile or eye contact is an invitation to come over, chat you up, and be very persistent.
 Such persistence will take a few tries to dissuade but it can be done with confidence.